There is a wrong way to implement the latest tech into your hotel chain. This article is your personal guide on how to not mess it up.

 - How to up your online check-in rate to 75%

-- And our three-step process to optimizing the tech integration process
+- Our three-step process to optimizing the tech integration process

 Let’s get straight to it.